Saudi-led intervention in the Yemeni civil war: Background

 Saudi-backed Abdrabbuh Mansur Hadi, running unopposed as the only candidate for president, won the 2012 Yemeni elections.
-Since August 2014, the Houthis (or Ansar Allah), a Zaidi Shia movement and militant group backed by Iran, dissatisfied with Hadi government's decisions and the new constitution, arranged mass protests which culminated into their takeover of the Yemeni government in 2015, declaring victory of the revolution and drafting a new constitution when the term of Hadi's provisional government had already expired.
+Since August 2014, the Houthis (also known as Ansar Allah) a Zaidi Shia movement and militant group backed by Iran, organized mass protests against the Hadi government's decisions and the new constitution.
+The protests culminated into the Houthi takeover of the Yemeni government in 2015, after which the Houthis declared victory for the revolution and began drafting a new constitution, saying that Hadi's provisional government's term had already expired.
 Saudi Arabia and other countries denounced this as an unconstitutional coup d'état.
-The Houthis were supported by sections of the Yemeni armed forces loyal to the former president Ali Abdullah Saleh, who was removed from power as part of the 2011 Arab Spring uprisings and ironically assassinated later on by his Houthi allies.
+The Houthis were supported by sections of the Yemeni armed forces loyal to the former president Ali Abdullah Saleh, who was removed from power as part of the 2011 Arab Spring uprisings but was later killed by his former Houthi allies.

-By September 2014, Houthi fighters captured Sanaʽa, toppling Hadi's government.
+By September 2014, Houthi fighters captured Sanaa, toppling Hadi's government.
 Soon after, a peace deal (known as the 'Peace and Partnership Agreement') was sealed between the Hadi government and the Houthis, but was not honored by either party.
 The deal was drafted with the intent of defining a power-sharing government.
 A conflict over a draft constitution resulted in the Houthis consolidating control over the Yemeni capital in January 2015.
 After resigning from his post alongside his prime minister and remaining under virtual house arrest for one month, Hadi fled to Aden in southern Yemen in February.
 Upon arriving in Aden, Hadi withdrew his resignation, saying that the actions of the Houthis from September 2014 had amounted to a "coup" against him.
-By 25 March, forces answering to Sanaʽa were rapidly closing in on Aden, which Hadi had declared to be Yemen's temporary capital.
+By 25 March, forces answering to Sanaa were rapidly closing in on Aden, which Hadi had declared to be Yemen's temporary capital.